Eliza McNamara: AFL Women's career

 In July, McNamara was ruled out of season seven after fracturing the lumbar region of her spine in a training accident, which would require a "serious, year-long (rehabilitation)", and caused her to miss Melbourne's season 7 premiership win.

 McNamara played her first game since her spine injury in Melbourne's win over in round 1 of the 2023 season.

 In 2024, McNamara was named among Melbourne's best players in its win over Geelong in round 1.

 Statistics

-Updated to the end of finals week 1, 2025.
+Updated to the end of the 2025 season.